Sander van Marion

 As conductor of an Oratorio Choir and several Men's Choirs he has regularly been on concert tours in Europe as well as abroad.
 Besides the many performances of famous oratoria, such as the 'Messiah' by Händel, the 'Schöpfung' ('Creation') by Haydn and the 'Paul' by Mendelssohn, Sander van Marion also edited, arranged and perfomed unknown music which he found in the Music Library at Berlin and of the Monastry at Eindiedeln, Switzerland, among which are 'Dixit Dominus' by Joh.
 Chr.
 Bach and 'Wie ist Dein Name so gross' by Georg Fr.
 Telemann.
 Sander van Marion's performance of the oratorium 'Matthäus' by Georg Fr.
 Telemann was a first performance in the Netherlands, whereas his performance of 'The Promise of Christmas' by the American composer Dan Burgess was the first European performance.
 Sander van Marion is also known as a composer of organ compositions and choral works, which mostly originate from his practical experience.
 Several of these have been published, as have some volumes of children's songs.
 A large number of records, among which three 'Golden Records' illustrate his musical creative talents.
 Time and again Sander van Marion knows how to captivate a large audience bij his wonderful gifts and the love of his profession.

 On the occasion of his 25th anniversary as a musician, Sander van Marion was decorated with the 'Zilveren Erepenning' (Silver Medal of Honour), by the Minister of Cultural Affairs of the Netherlands.
-On the occasion of his 40th anniversary as a musician he was awarded with the prestigeous 'Médaille d'Argent' by the Société Académique 'Arts, Sciences et Lettres' in Paris, and in 2003 the 'Médaille de Vermeil'.
+On the occasion of his 40th anniversary as a musician he was awarded with the prestigeous 'Médaille d'Argent' by the Société Académique 'Arts, Sciences et Lettres' in Paris, in 2003 the 'Médaille de Vermeil' and in 2012 the special 'Médaille d'Or' also.
 In 1997 Sander van Marion was greatly honoured by being made 'Ridder in de Orde van Oranje-Nassau' by Her Majesty Queen Beatrix of the Netherlands, in recognition of his great dedication to the promotion of musical life in the Netherlands for well over 40 years.